vmtk/vmtk.github.com/documentation/getting-started.md

 title: Getting Started
 ---

-This tutorial demonstrates how to open your dataset in vmtk, navigate into a 3D volume and set up your image for further processing.
+This tutorial demonstrates how to install vmtk, open your dataset, navigate into a 3D volume and set up your image for further processing.

+## Installation

+The officially supported way of getting VMTK is installing the <a href="https://pypi.org/project/vmtk/" target="_blank">vmtk package from PyPI</a>:

+    pip install vmtk

+See the [Download]({{ site.baseurl }}/download/) page for step-by-step instructions and for other ways of getting VMTK (conda, 3D Slicer extension, building from source).

+## Running vmtk scripts

+The examples in this guide are *pypes* — chains of vmtk scripts (see the [Basic PypeS tutorial]({{ site.baseurl }}/tutorials/PypesBasic.html)).
+You can run them in two ways:

+- **PypePad**: run `vmtk` in a terminal to start the [PypePad]({{ site.baseurl }}/tutorials/PypePad.html) user interface, then type the example there as shown.
+- **Command line**: prefix the example with the `vmtk` command, for example:

+      vmtk vmtkimagereader -ifile image.vti --pipe vmtkimageviewer

+- **Python scripts**: each pype is a class that you can import and use from any Python script.

 ## Reading and displaying images